coronafighter/coronaSEIR/README.md

 Note: Make sure you got correct number for population and available ICU units for your country.

 ## ToDo
-* idea: compare optimal fit doubling time for all countries
+* idea: compare optimal fit doubling time for all countries (and against countries blood type distribution)
-* idea: compare death rate by testing capacity --> extrapolate fit curve to find real death rate
 * idea: calculate for all countries to compare how badly hit (days0 needs to be set manually)
 * add data about lockdown starting times, also make it possible to enter as a date
 * make R0 and days0 lists to be able to have more than two phases